-Sheri Kersch Schultz is president of the Schultz Family Foundation, which she co-founded in 1996 with her husband, Howard Schultz, executive chairman of Starbucks Coffee Company.
+Sheri Kersch Schultz co-founded the Schultz Family Foundation in 1996 with her husband, Howard Schultz, chairman emeritus of Starbucks Coffee Company.

-A passionate volunteer and long-time advocate for at-risk youth, Sheri recognized early in her philanthropic work how a fractured system of social supports was failing to reach people who were motivated but unable to escape homelessness, poverty, or simply improve their lives.
+A passionate volunteer and long-time advocate for at-risk youth, Sheri recognized early in her work shaping the foundation how a fractured system of social supports was failing to reach people who were motivated but unable to escape homelessness or poverty, or simply to improve their lives.

-Refusing to accept the status quo, Sheri, Howard, and the Foundation decided to concentrate their efforts on two groups: Opportunity Youth, the 4.9 million 16- to 24-year-olds in the country who are not in school and not working, and America’s 3.9 million Post 9/11 Veterans, heroic individuals whose valuable skills and experience are often misunderstood and undervalued when they return to civilian life.
+Refusing to accept the status quo, Sheri, Howard, and the Foundation decided to concentrate their efforts on two communities: Opportunity Youth, the 4.6 million 16- to 24-year-olds in the country who are not in school and not working, and America’s 4.2 million Post 9/11 Veterans, heroic individuals whose valuable skills and experience are often misunderstood and undervalued when they return to civilian life.

-Sheri holds a Bachelor’s degree in Political Science from the University of Denver.
-A native of Ohio, Sheri is a longtime resident of Seattle where she and Howard raised their children.
+Sheri grew up in Lima, Ohio and holds a Bachelor’s degree in Political Science from the University of Denver.

 Recognized for his entrepreneurship and servant leadership, Howard Schultz built Starbucks Coffee Company into one of the world’s most recognized and respected businesses, a company committed to strengthening communities through human connection and social innovation.

-Howard’s groundbreaking initiatives through Starbucks and the Schultz Family Foundation have extended employment and educational opportunities to hundreds of thousands of partners (Starbucks employees) as well as people outside the company.
+Howard’s groundbreaking initiatives have extended employment and educational opportunities to hundreds of thousands of partners (Starbucks employees) as well as people outside the company.
 In 2014, Howard developed the Starbucks College Achievement Plan (SCAP) in alliance with Arizona State University (ASU) President Michael Crow, enabling partners to pursue their college education tuition-free through ASU Online.

-After more than three decades as Starbucks chairman and ceo, Howard has redefined the role and responsibility of a for-profit, public company, proving that a business can exceed expectations by sharing success with its people and the communities it serves.
+For more than three decades Howard has redefined the role and responsibility of a for-profit, public company, proving that a business can exceed expectations by sharing success with its people and the communities it serves.

 One year later, on a business trip to Italy, Howard was captivated by the romance of the Italian coffee bar.
 He returned to Seattle with a vision of bringing the Italian coffeehouse tradition to the United States, creating a unique place for human connection and a sense of community.
 After leaving Starbucks for a short time to start his own II Giornale coffeehouses, he purchased six Starbucks stores and roasting facilities in 1987 with the help of local investors, beginning a global expansion that would change how the world consumed coffee.